Our social impact

 Volunteers

-Volunteers are under no obligation to share their history or reasons for volunteering with us, so the actual proportion is likely higher.
+Volunteers are under no obligation to share their history or reasons for volunteering with us, so the actual proportion is likely to be higher.

 How are we doing?